baasbank/output1/README.md

 ![image](https://user-images.githubusercontent.com/26189554/49341983-fdc48280-f654-11e8-9622-65ce1263b582.png)

 8. You should see an instance named `lamp-instance`.
-Click on the IP address associated with the instance to open it in a browser.
+Click on the external IP address associated with the instance to open it in a browser.
 Make sure it's using `http` not `https` in the address bar.
 You should see a page similar to the ones below

 ![image](https://user-images.githubusercontent.com/26189554/49342036-ce624580-f655-11e8-92f6-6ec12a486f54.png)